barumau/pandunia/engli/kanun.md

 The endings decide the order of the agent and the recipient of the action in the sentence.
 So the sentence structure depends on the type of the verb.

+The agent performs or "causes" an action, and the recipient receives or "experiences" the action.

 #### 6.2.
-Verbs that end in -a
+Forward verbs

-Verbs that end in **-a** are called _forward verbs_ because the word orders go _forward_ from the agent to the recipient.
+Verbs that end in **-a** are called _forward verbs_ because the word orders go _forward_ from the agent via the verb to the recipient.

 Verbs that end in **-a** use this triangular pattern.